Khushalsarode/SkyScribe-Weather-Forecast-clitool/SkyScribe.md

 ### GitHub Copilot

-During the hackathon project, the team utilized GitHub Copilot, an AI-powered code completion tool, to assist with various aspects of the development process.
-GitHub Copilot proved to be instrumental in suggesting API usage patterns, providing guidance on data parsing techniques, and offering error handling suggestions.
-Its intelligent code suggestions and autocomplete capabilities helped streamline the development workflow and improve overall productivity.
+During the hackathon project, our team leveraged the AI-powered code completion tool, GitHub Copilot, to create a dynamic command-line tool.
+By simply commenting our desired functionality, Copilot provided accurate code suggestions for fetching APIs, optimizing code structure, and suggesting data parsing techniques.
+Its autocomplete capabilities and contextual understanding streamlined our workflow, improving productivity and allowing us to focus on core functionality.
+Copilot's optimized code generation and error handling suggestions proved invaluable, revolutionizing our coding experience and enabling us to deliver a robust tool in a shorter timeframe.

 ## Installation